Dracula vs Frankenstein

 When Dr Frankenstein says that the count doesn’t frighten him, Dracula shoots a laser beam from his ring that sets fire to a rag hanging on the wall.
 You will be truly amazed by this bit.
 Ok.
 I lied.
 You won’t.
 ‘When a man comes into my house and casts no reflection and wears the ring of Dracula, there is no scientific answer for anything.
 Now what is on your mind?’

 The ‘resurrection’ scene takes place in a secret lab with lots of flashing lights and plasma lamps.
 But wait!
 There is no lightning!
 Just as well Dracula remembers some nonsense about a mystical comet that will soon be entering the earth’s atmosphere (at 11.29 pm sharp if you were wondering) and will help generate enough energy to raise the Monster.
 Which finally brings us to the Monster.
-When he finally sits up – and it takes a while, not due to an attempt to create tension, but probably due to the huge bulk of papier-mâché on the actor’s head – he looks like a bloated Cabbage Patch doll and is about as terrifying as a Care Bear.
+When he finally sits up – and it takes a while, not due to an attempt to create tension, but probably due to the huge bulk of papier-mâché on the actor’s head – he looks like a bloated Cabbage Patch doll and is about as terrifying as a boil-washed Care Bear.

 As the film began its life as a biker movie, the majority of the story focuses on young hippies saying and doing cool stuff, like visiting the creature emporium on the pier and staying out of the way of a motley crew of hard-ass bikers.
 There is also some stock footage of a random protest – ‘Hey c’mon let’s go get ready for the big protest tonight!’
 The film also boasts a lengthy montage depicting young lovers Mike and Ms Fontaine strolling along the beach hand in hand.
 There are endless shots of seagulls and wistful surf gently crashing on the shore like the culmination of their passionate love for each other.
 They talk to each other too: ‘Its hard to believe there’s so much trouble in the world sitting here listening to the ocean and with someone so nice.’
-Ms Fontaine is evidently a simple girl with simple pleasures.

-A few boring lectures by Dr Frankenstein and half-arsed death scenes later (Dr Frankenstein tumbles out of his wheelchair and is garrotted by one of his props in the emporium, the midget (yes, there is also a midget) sort of trips and falls onto an up-turned axe, the Monster hugs a few people and they fall down), and Mike and Judith finally discover the dreadful secret behind the creature emporium –
+A few boring lectures by Dr Frankenstein and half-arsed death scenes later (Dr Frankenstein tumbles out of his wheelchair and is garrotted by one of his props in the emporium, the dwarf (yes, there is also a dwarf) sort of trips and falls onto an up-turned axe, the Monster hugs a few people and they fall down), and Mike and Judith finally discover the dreadful secret behind the creature emporium –

 ‘Mike, do you really believe what you just said?’